Guillermo Ochoa: 2004–2010: Debut and 2006 and 2010 FIFA World Cups

-2011: Gold Cup, Doping allegations
+2011: Gold Cup and doping allegations

 During the 2011 CONCACAF Gold Cup, Ochoa—along with four other members of the Mexico national team—tested positive for the banned substance Clenbuterol and were withdrawn from the team's tournament squad.
 All players were later acquitted by the Mexican Football Federation and the results were blamed on contamination of meat, with the ingestion of clenbuterol considered non-intentional.
-However, the World Anti-Doping Agency (WADA) appealed to the Court of Arbitration for Sport to request a ban.
+The World Anti-Doping Agency (WADA) appealed to the Court of Arbitration for Sport to request a ban.
 On 12 October 2011, WADA withdrew the request after the full file was available for them.

 2014 FIFA World Cup

 On 9 May 2014, Ochoa was named in Mexico's 23-man squad for that year's World Cup.
 He started in Mexico's opening match against Cameroon on 13 June, which ended in a 1–0 victory.
 The match was Ochoa's debut in a World Cup, having been called up for the previous two tournaments but failing to appear in a match.

 On 17 June, in the second group stage match against hosts Brazil, Ochoa made four notable saves, including one following a powerful header from Neymar that helped secure a 0–0 draw, immediately drawing comparisons to Gordon Banks' famed 1970 World Cup save against Pelé.
 Ochoa was named man of the match, earning praise from many, including Brazilian head coach Luiz Felipe Scolari.
 Ochoa himself commented on his performance, saying, "It was the match of my life.
 To do it in a World Cup, in front of all the fans, it's incredible."

 Ochoa conceded one goal in the group stage, in the 3–1 victory against Croatia that qualified Mexico for the round-of-16.
 Ochoa started in Mexico's knock-out match against the Netherlands, in which he made several crucial saves to hold on to Mexico's 1–0 advantage.
 However, the Dutch ultimately won 2–1 through a penalty scored in the 91st minute.
 Ochoa's performance was praised, and he was named man of the match for a second time.